isomerpages/singhealth-mclass/index.md

 permalink: /
-notification: '"More than 80 percent of health outcomes are related to non-medical factors –  these are conditions in which people are born, grow, work, live and age, also known as social determinants of health.Social prescribing addresses these social determinants of health by linking patients and clients to community assets to improve wellbeing."'
+notification: '"More than 80 percent of health outcomes are related to non-medical factors –  these are conditions in which people are born, grow, work, live and age, also known as Social Determinants of Health.
+Social prescribing addresses these Social Determinants of Health by linking patients and clients to community assets to improve wellbeing."'
 sections:
   - hero: